in2code-de/in2glossar/Readme.md

 ## Contribution

 Pull requests are welcome in general!
-Nevertheless please don't forget to add a description to your pull requests.
+Nevertheless, please don't forget to add a description to your pull requests.
 This is very helpful to understand what kind of issue the PR is going to solve.

 * Bugfixes: Please describe what kind of bug your fix solve and give us feedback how to reproduce the issue.
 We're going to accept only bugfixes if I can reproduce the issue.
 * Features: Not every feature is relevant for the bulk of powermail users.
 In addition: We don't want to make powermail even more complicated in usability for an edge case feature.
 Please discuss a new feature before.